86maid/jito-client/README.md

 #[tokio::main]
 async fn main() {
+  // If you have 1 IP, max 3 request/sec
-  // If you have 10 IPs, this is equivalent to sending 30 requests per second let client = JitoClientBuilder::new()
+  // If you have 10 IPs, max 30 requests/sec
+  let client = JitoClientBuilder::new()
-      // Sets the request rate limit (requests per second, 0 = unlimited) .rate(1)
+      // Sets the interval duration between requests (0 = unlimited)
+      // For example, 5 requests per second = 200 ms interval
+      .interval(Duration::from_millis(1000))
       // Enables sending requests via multiple IPs .ip(get_ipv4_list().unwrap())
       // Sets the target URLs for the client